-HELOCs offer greater flexibility because you can choose to use the money when you need it.
-You can make multiple payments to multiple vendors by check or debit card, and you can set up a line of credit and leave it for emergencies or future plans.
+HELOCs also offer greater flexibility because you can use the money whenever you need it.
+For instance, you can use some of the money to make payments to multiple vendors by check or debit card, and you can leave a line of credit for emergencies or future plans.

-There are lots of reasons why you would want to take out a HELOC on a rental property or your investment property.
+There are many reasons why you might want to take out a HELOC on your investment property.
 But there are costs and risks to consider before you commit.

-Lenders know that if things go wrong, homeowners will prioritize mortgage payments on their primary residence over their investment property.
-To offset the increased risk of loan default on the investment property, lenders will charge a higher interest rate.
+HELOC lenders know that if things go wrong, homeowners will prioritize mortgage payments on their primary residence over their investment property.
+To offset the increased risk of loan default on the investment property, lenders charge a higher interest rate.

-How Do You Qualify for a HELOC on a Rental or Investment Property?
+What are the Requirements to Qualify for a HELOC on an Investment Property?

 Before a lender can approve you for a HELOC on an investment property, they must consider your: